 Skip to main content

 Rheos drafts are starting points, not finished posts.
-You’ll usually tweak two or three times before publishing.
+You will usually tweak two or three times before publishing.
 The Unified Post Editor gives you a few ways to do it.

 One-shot comments

 The fastest way to refine.
-Highlight any sentence in the post body and a comment popover appears.
+Highlight any sentence in the post body and a small comment button appears beside it.
+Select it and a popover opens with your selection quoted at the top.
 Type a short instruction:

 • “Make this punchier”